omgupta1608/go_ecommerce_server/README.md

 - List of all APIs and their usage is present in this postman collection as well as written below in the 'Available APIs section'

 ## Design Description
+- Postgres is used as the primary database
 - The application contains 2 types of users or 2 tenants - CUSTOMER and ADMIN
 - The server differentiates users with the help of the web token they provide
 - Some APIs are available only to ADMINs or CUSTOMERs and some are available for both